Compare level term life insurance quotes

 Can I get level term life insurance with a pre-existing health condition?

 Some pre-existing conditions won’t affect your ability to get life insurance.
-But others, such as cancer and heart conditions, will raise a red flag with your insurance provider and could make it more difficult to find a policy.
-It’s also likely to make your insurance more expensive.
+But others, such as cancer and heart conditions, could make it more difficult to find a policy.
+It’s also likely that your term insurance policy will be more expensive.

 How can I save on level term insurance?